-Medical leaves for graduate students are initiated through the Office of the Dean for Graduate Education (ODGE), with input from the academic department, student’s clinician, and MIT Medical.
+Medical leaves for graduate students are initiated through the Office of Graduate Education (OGE), with input from the academic department, student’s clinician, and MIT Medical.
 In addition, the International Students Office (ISO) will be informed of all medical leaves initiated for international students.
 The criteria and process for both voluntary and involuntary medical leaves are detailed below.

 Duration of leave

 Medical leave shall be for a minimum of one semester and a maximum of twelve months, normally comprising two semesters plus one summer.

 Under exceptional circumstances, a student may file an application for approval for one additional semester of leave for medical reasons.
 Students must provide documentation of active engagement in a treatment program and documentation that they are likely to be sufficiently stabilized within an additional semester to return to full participation in campus life.
 Extensions of medical leave will not be granted to prolong treatment of a chronic physical or mental health condition that would likely prohibit a student from returning to full participation in required academic endeavors.